mahesh1810/MultiStepperSyringePump/README.md

 This repo contains an Arduino code to operate multiple stepper motors for their application as an automatic syringe pump.

 Serial Inputs:
-a---> Enter distance linear guide 'a' has to move :
+a---> Enter distance linear guide 'a' has to move in mm :
-b---> Enter distance linear guide 'b' has to move :
+b---> Enter distance linear guide 'b' has to move in mm :
 g---> Run motor 'a' by a specific distance then wait for a 'period' and then run motor 'b' by a specific distance.
 Note: specific distances are hard coded and can be changed by modifying the code
 s---> Stop all the motors